Get a free, no obligation personal loan quote with rates as low as 6.99%

 • About of down payment required

-The option to purchase agreement provides you with the power to purchase the property from the landlord or rent-to-own company, which will obligate the landlord to sell the property to you under the law if you choose to take advantage of this option.
+The option to purchase agreement provides you with the power to purchase the property from the landlord or rent-to-own company.
+This means that the landlord is obligated to sell the property to you under the law if you choose to take advantage of this option.

 Final Thoughts

-If coming up with a sizable down payment is difficult and your credit is suffering, you might find it tough to buy a home the traditional way.
-However, programs like rent-to-own can provide you with an opportunity to become a homeowner when obstacles get in the way.
+If coming up with a sizable down payment is difficult and your credit is bad, you might find it tough to buy a home the traditional way.
+However, programs like rent-to-own can provide you with the opportunity to become a homeowner if such obstacles get in the way.

 That said, it’s important that you fully understand the rent-to-own agreements that are required in Ontario before you get involved with such an arrangement.
-Be sure to speak with a mortgage specialist and financial advisor before you take the next steps.
+Be sure to speak with a rent-to-own specialist before you take the next steps.

 Lisa Rennie avatar on Loans Canada